felipet-vsouza/nodejs-metrics-tryout/README.md

 ```
 5. Access `http://localhost:3000` in your browser and log in to the Grafana console
 6. Create a new Prometheus datasource using the following URL: `http://prometheus:9090`
-7. Create a new dashboard and new panels using the Prometheus datasource to visualize the data exposed by the Spring Webflux application
+7. Create a new dashboard and new panels using the Prometheus datasource to visualize the data exposed by the Node.js/Express application